CtrlK

 Actionability

 There are no concrete commands, code examples, specific tools, or executable guidance.
-Everything is vague direction like 'Deep dive into codebases' and 'Comprehensive research across multiple sources' without any specifics on how to actually do these things.
+Everything is vague direction like 'Deep dive into codebases' and 'Comprehensive research across multiple sources' without any specifics on how to actually accomplish these tasks.

 1 / 3